IvanVlademirS/IvanVlademirS/README.md

 <pre><code>Welcome to my Github!
 Github is utilized for internet hosting for software development and version control using Git.
-Additionaly, I utilize it as a deliverable showcase.
+Additionaly, I utilize my Github as a deliverables catalog.
 🟢 To view my IT projects, labs, and documentaion repos: 👉 scroll down to "Pinned" section.
 🔵 To view my digital portfolio: 👉 click the orange "BUILT WITH <3" icon below.
 🟣 Feel free to connect with me on LinkedIn or reach out for any questions/feedback, Thanks!✊